tonyraoul/octopods-telegram-bot/README.md

   rspec
 ```

-### Areas that need Improvements
+### Area that needs Improvement
-- [ ] Make the app realtime with graphql subscriptions/Action cable implementation.
+- [x] Make the app realtime with graphql subscriptions/Action cable implementation.
+(Added on 27 July 2020)
-- [ ] Write more tests.
+- [] Write more tests.
-- [ ] Improve Design.
+- [] Improve Design.
-- [ ] Enable authentication.
+- [] Enable authentication.
-- [ ] Add SSL certificate to replace poller with webhooks.
+- [] Add SSL certificate to replace poller with webhooks.